solanki-ravi/gpt2-hpc-demo/README.md

-# GPT-2 Training with DeepSpeed on Slurm and GCP HPC Clusters
+# Small GPT-2 model training on GCP HPC Cluster using DeepSpeed DDP and Slurm controller.

 ## Architecture